 Hikes near Wineries in Washington State

 A Wild and Scenic River, Native American petroglyphs and superb Italian barbera wines are all within striking distance on the Washington side of the Columbia River Gorge near the tiny river town of Lyle.
-Hike the lovely Klickitat Rail Trail, complete with glorious river vistas, or stroll past the intriguing petroglyphs of Columbia Hills State Park before rolling up to the picturesque Cascade Cliffs Vineyard & Winery for a taste of their fine array of Italian wines.
+Hike the lovely Klickitat Rail Trail, complete with glorious river vistas, or stroll past the intriguing petroglyphs of Columbia Hills State Park.

 This charming eastern Washington town may not overflow with hiking options, but big, bold wines?
 There’s plenty for everyone.
 Close to town, you can hike near Bennington Lake or Mill Creek, or head out a little farther to hike the famed Palouse Falls or Oregon Butte.
 Back in Walla Walla, savor the vino from scores of nearby wineries — there are more than 140 scattered across the entire appellation.